rsmed31/Interface/README.md

 Run project with `make debug` and consult url in log for api doc at `/docs` or `/redoc`.

 Application is running 2 threads, one for the API to expose metrics and one for collecting metrics.

+Prerequisites

+Before you continue, ensure you have met the following requirements:

+* You have installed the latest version of Python
+* You are using a Linux Machine.
+Windows is not currently supported.
+*